20 Things to Do Before You Retire in the 2020s

 Tax diversification and asset location are only part of the puzzle.
 Understanding how Social Security can affect your taxes is also an essential factor.
 You might say, “But Social Security is tax-free, right?!”
 Not always.
 There are considerations to analyze like required minimum distributions (RMDs), which we will discuss a bit later as well.

 Forward-looking tax planning is a strategy of saving money on taxes over the years rather than looking at each year in a vacuum.
 If you plan your strategy over the years instead of one year at a time, you’ll see net savings on your tax bill over those years.
 It might be a bit late for these strategies in 2019, but JoAnn Huber, Partner and CPA at Barber Financial Group, wrote 2019 Year-End Tax Planning for Retirees.
 I suggest you read it to get a better understanding of the complexities of taxes in retirement.

 Learn More About Taxes in Retirement

 If you want to learn more about how different types of accounts can affect your tax bill and other tax-related discussions, listen to episodes one and two of The Guided Retirement Show.
-In these episodes, Dean Barber and JoAnn Huber discuss traditional and Roth IRAs and 401(k)s.
-Tax planning is a topic we’ve covered at length, and we encourage you to visit our Tax Education Center for more.
+In these episodes, Dean Barber and JoAnn Huber discuss traditional and Roth IRAs and 401(k)s. t is a topic we’ve covered at length, and we encourage you to visit our Tax Education Center for more.
 Our next thing to do before you retire in 2020 is also a subject we’ve thoroughly examined…

 16. Properly Claim Your Social Security